 A stone’s throw away from the Museum of Cultural History is Vikingskiphuset or the Viking Ship Museum.
 It’s home to two best-preserved Viking ships in the world: Oseberg and Gokstad.
 These centuries-old vessels are excavated from burial grounds across Norway, alongside wood carving, tent components and other grave goods.
 Close to the shore is the Fram Museum which tells the story of the very first polar explorations performed by the Norwegians.
 The Fram – once the strongest’s polar vessel – proudly stands at the central hall of this museum.

-Practical Information in Oslo
+Practical Information about Oslo

 - Oslo is covered by an excellent public transport system.
 You can reach nearly everywhere by either bus or trams.